 Physical therapy can be for developmental delays in motor skills, torticollis, muscle weakness, scoliosis, and/or stiffness in muscle or fascial systems.
 This can have have a direct effect on the development of other systems such as: vision, joints and muscles, and balance systems.

-Babies can have fascial restrictions from birth that lead to these problems and continue to get worse as the child grows, causing pelvic obliquity, limb length discrepancy, torticollis, even progressing to scoliosis, adult arthritic conditions, and spine pain over time.
+Babies can have fascial restrictions from birth that lead to developmental problems and continue to get worse as the child grows, causing pelvic obliquity, limb length discrepancy, torticollis, scoliosis, adult arthritic conditions, and spine pain over time.

 Children with pelvic obliquity and leg length discrepancy as little as 1/8” or even mild torticollis can develop scoliosis, be delayed in development of quadruped creeping, balancing, and ambulation skills.

 Children with even minor torticollis or scoliosis can develop delays in vision and sensory processing that cause them to have difficulty with bilateral coordination.

 Early Intervention is the key to better outcomes!